mijp1/castep-docs/docs/tutorials/Bonding_and_Charge/ELF.md

 ## NaCl

-We will start by looking at how electrons in an NaCl crystal behave - to understand it properly, we will look at both the ELF and standard electron density results.
+We will start by looking at how electrons in an NaCl crystal behave - to illustrate what ELF exactly does and doesn't do, we will compare it to the results of a standard population analysis.

 For both calculations we will use the `cell` file *NaCl.cell*